evamaxfield/distributed-ecosystem/README.md

 [fargate example](https://github.com/JacksonMaxfield/fargate-example))

 _* Unfortunately we have had difficulty utilizing the SLURM cluster to it's fullest with Dask.
-Problems seems to be a combination of many different things: our Isilon read / write times, the SLURM cluster's original setup (most recently used vs round robin), the institute network, heavy Python tasks (memory transfer between workers), etc. I am not discouraged by this however - I would simply say that whenever we move to cloud
+Problems seem to be a combination of many different things: our Isilon read / write times, the SLURM cluster's original setup (most recently used vs round robin), the institute network, heavy Python tasks (memory transfer between workers), etc. I am not discouraged by this however - I would simply say that whenever we move to cloud